Sussex-Neuroscience/voltage-amplifier/README.md

 The idea is simple, we use the true analog output ports from the Arduino DUE as an independent channel and amplify their signals using Operational amplifiers.
 In this case two [LM741](https://www.biopac.com/product/stimulus-isolation-adapters/) from Texas instruments.
 Using serial communication the system can be controlled in various ways, from the Arduino IDE to whatever programming languages (Python, Matlab, etc).

 In [Hardware](./hardware) readers are going to find the information necessary (gerbers, bill of materials) to order components and replicate the board.
- - The components and board were setup on Kitspace.org which means readers can easily source them with a couple of clicks by following this [link]()

 In [code](./code) readers are going to find the arduino code needed to for sending serial commands to the arduino and getting voltage signals out of the 2 different analog channels.
 There is also example code in Matlab to show how to control the arduino (readers should note that the Matlab Arduino libraries are not being used.
 Just plain serial commands).